GLuisEnriqueDS/Streamlit-Project-Portfolio-Investment/README.md

 - Apply moving average methods to fill missing values.
 - Perform portfolio optimization to find the best asset allocation based on risk and return.
 - Visualize key metrics, including cumulative returns and the Efficient Frontier.
-- For more details and to try out the app, visit the live demo[https://app-project-portfolio-investment-egbhay73snkmhxvzyrpdls.streamlit.app/]
+- For more details and to try out the app, visit the [live demo](https://app-project-portfolio-investment-egbhay73snkmhxvzyrpdls.streamlit.app/).